apostrophecms/docs/docs/reference/modules/uploadfs.md

 </AposCodeBlock>

 ## S3 Storage Options
 The options listed below are ApostropheCMS specific.
 Any AWS S3-specific options can be passed as options using the properties listed in the AWS SDK [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property).
+This option might also be viable for other storage vendors that use S3-compatible methods, like DigitalOcean or Linode.
 |  Property | Type | Description |
 |---|---|---|
 | [`agent`](#agent) | Object | The Agent object used to perform HTTP requests - passed into the `params.httpOptions`. |